ahawkins/website/content/article/the-high-velocity-edge-part-2.md

 in place to prevent future occurrences.
 Eventually the organization built up a body of knowledge on how to design processes that made it easy to be safe and hard to get hurt.
 That knowledge spread around Alcoa.
-Eventually a core group of people understood this process, then set about developing the same approach in others.
+Eventually a core cadre understood this process, then set about developing the same approach in others.

 When O’Neil joined, the risk of injury over a 25 year period was 40%.